What Does the Concept of “Lean” Mean in the Business World_

 What Does the Concept of “Lean” Mean in the Business World?

-In the business world, the concept of “lean” refers to a set of principles and practices designed to help businesses reduce or eliminate wasteful steps or processes.
-It has its roots in Toyota’s production system, which focuses on improving the customer experience by reducing non-value-added activities.
-Lean, often referred to as Toyoto Manufacturing (TPS), focuses on identifying and eliminating unnecessary and wasteful factors from existing business processes.
-Thus, it is based on the idea that businesses can increase their productivity and profitability.
+In the business world, the concept of “lean” refers to a set of principles and practices designed for businesses to reduce or eliminate wasteful steps or processes.
+Its roots lie in Toyota’s manufacturing system, which focuses on improving the customer experience by reducing non-value-added activities.
+Lean, often referred to as Toyota Manufacturing (TPS), focuses on identifying and eliminating unnecessary and wasteful factors from existing business processes.
+It is based on the idea that businesses can increase their efficiency and profitability.

-Lean manufacturing is an approach based on maximizing efficiency while minimizing waste in production activities.
+Lean Manufacturing is a management philosophy that aims to minimize idle resources, make processes more effective and increase customer satisfaction.
 Its purpose is to eliminate waste in the production process, streamline workflows, and ensure more efficient use of resources.

 • Value: It refers to the activities that create value for the customer.